prathoseraaj/papit/README.md

   - AI-powered assistant to help with code and workflow questions.

 **Note:**
-Vind does **not** use Node.js, Express, or Python for the backend.
+Papit does **not** use Node.js, Express, or Python for the backend.
 All deployment and server requirements are managed via Next.js, making it simple and efficient to deploy.

 ## Tech Stack